margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-Versatile data analyst and writer, with an interest in world affairs, international cultures, markets, product management, business sustainability, and spirituality and a background in systems practice, systems thinking, and data science.
+Versatile data analyst and writer, with an interest in world affairs, international cultures, data journalism, markets, product management, business sustainability, and spirituality and a background in systems practice, systems thinking, and data science.
 Passionate about looking at narratives around events and problems from multiple perspectives.

  <br>